swig/cccl/README.markdown

 Modern versions require `/EHsc`, but older versions require `/GX`.
-Depending on the version of cl.exe, you may need to add `/GR` to enable run-time type information (RTTI), for example:
+Depending on the version of cl.exe, you may need to add `/GR` to enable run-time type information (RTTI).
+Use:

 ```sh
 export CXXFLAGS="/EHsc"
 ```

-or
+for new versions or for older versions:

 ```sh
 export CXXFLAGS="/GX /GR"